peppy/peppy.github.io/_posts/2018/12/2018-12-27-enjoying-osu-with-others.md

 If you don’t, nothing is forcing you to play it.
 Global leaderboards are not going anywhere.

+### It's buggy

+We have plenty of work ahead of us.
+Go easy on it in the mean time.

 ## This is our final surprise for 2018

 I hope we can all agree it’s been an amazing year and we’ve ended it with some amazing notes!